-Before you resort to Paint or piracy, give these free image-editing tools a shot
+Photoshop is expensive, so here’s the best free photo-editing software

-There’s no argument about it — Adobe Photoshop remains, hands down, the best photo-editing software on the market.
-But unless you’ve undergone formal training, Photoshop proves a difficult program to master, and is expensive to use.
+There’s no argument about it — Adobe Photoshop remains the best photo-editing software on the market.
+But unless you’ve undergone formal training, it’s a difficult program to master, and an expensive one to use.
+That’s why we’re taking a look at the best free photo-editing software on the market, which provide much of the same functionality as Photoshop but without the associated fees.
+Each of the programs below can perform basic and semi-advanced tasks, for instance, allowing you to resize, crop, and correct exposure with ease.
+Read on for further details, whether you’re in the market for a desktop or mobile solution.

 Desktop options